Julia sets with Ahlfors-regular conformal dimension one

-\proofstep{$\R$-complexes} A CW-complex $X$ is a {\it $\R$-complex} if there is a continuous map $h:X \to S_\R$ that is cellularly homeomorphic.
-By pulling back the level-$n$ subdivision complex $\R(S_\R)$ via $h$, we have the level-$n$ subdivision complex $\R^n(X)$ of $X$.
+For a finite subdivision rule $\R$, a CW-complex $X$ is a {\it $\R$-complex} if there is a cellular continuous map $h\from X \to S_\R$.
+By pulling back the level-$n$ subdivision complex $\R^n(S_\R)$ via $h$, we obtain the level-$n$ subdivision complex $\R^n(X)$ of $X$.